DroidScript/Docs/files/markup/en/intro/04 Coding Features.md

 **Note:** The same effect can be observed when running in a Node.js environment (using the `cfg.Node` flag)

+#### cfg.EdgeToEdge
+This will enable edge-to-edge feature when device supports edge-to-edge.

 ## app.eventSource
 In callback functions of controls you can use <js nobox>app.eventSource</js> to access the callee control object without having to assign the control to a specific variable.
 Previously this could be achieved by using the <js nobox>this</js> keyword.
 This allows you to create multiple controls with the same behaviour without having to redefine callback functions for different controls: